cezarypiatek/cezarypiatek.github.io/src/content/post/whats-wrong-with-unobtrusive-ajax/index.md

 ![mem](is_it_truly_unobtrusive.jpg)

-According to this definition jquery.unobtrusive-ajax.js is not even a close to unobtrusive javascript complience because it requires providing javascript callbacks inside the html attributes.
+According to this definition jquery.unobtrusive-ajax.js is not even a close to unobtrusive javascript compliance because it requires providing javascript callbacks inside the html attributes.
 I think the author(s) of this library was mainly focus on the aspect of Graceful degradation, which has in nowadays marginal meaning and totally forgot about separation of concerns between Javascript and HTML code.

 ## Implications

 The main issue is not the compliance with the definition but this programming style (I mean messing javascript code with html markup) has some serious ramification.
 First of all this code is really hard to maintain.
 If you put javascript code inside html atttributes you won't be able to refactor it, debug or verify syntax correctness.
-This is also sometimes abused to build your javascript dynamically (by concatenating strings) which could results with the potential XSS atack.
+This is also sometimes abused to build your javascript dynamically (by concatenating strings) which could results with the potential XSS attack.

-Another disavantage is that when you need to invoke function inside this "inline" code it requires global accessability of this function.
+Another disavantage is that when you need to invoke function inside this "inline" code it requires global accessibility of this function.
 This means  you can't put your function definition inside private context (for example wrapping inside immediate invocation of anonymous function).
-Exposing function globally can have negative effects such as name collisions (which cause method overriding) amd it makes harder to keep context separation.
+Exposing function globally can have negative effects such as name collisions (which cause method overriding) and it makes harder to keep context separation.

-And the most serious drowback, which can even prevent releasing our software to the production due to the security reasons, is lack of Content-Security-Policy compliance.
-I've been developing software for financial sector so the security audits were mandatory and CSP compliance was also veryfied.
+And the most serious drawback, which can even prevent releasing our software to the production due to the security reasons, is lack of Content-Security-Policy compliance.
+I've been developing software for financial sector so the security audits were mandatory and CSP compliance was also verified.
 (RFI and RFP) For those who don't know CSP is another security mechanism which prevents against XSS attacks.
-This is preety easity to implement - you have to only add "Content-Security-Policy" header to http response.
+This is pretty easily to implement - you have to only add "Content-Security-Policy" header to http response.
 However, enabling CSP has impact onto how javascript and css is interpreted.
 Since now you can't use inline scripts and styles and can't evaluate javascript dynamically (expressions such as "eval()" and "new Function()" are forbidden).
 When you add CSP header all your javascript code which is wired by jquery.unobtrusive-ajax stop working.

 ![CSP Error](csp_error.jpg)

 ## How to fix it?

 Now we know that the broken part of jquery.unobtrusive-ajax.js is about providing callback for ajax events so we have to find out a different way for creating these subscriptions.
-Unfortunatelly, I wasn't able to find any solution that wasn't imply modification of jquery.unobtrusive-ajax.js source code.
-I'm not a huge fan of midifying third party libraries for given project purpose because this has a lot of drawbacks (for example you have to manually apply all updates and there is much more).
-I've even decided do send PR with fix proposal but it was rejected with not entirely unclear reasons so I've stucked with private modification of this library.
+Unfortunately, I wasn't able to find any solution that wasn't imply modification of jquery.unobtrusive-ajax.js source code.
+I'm not a huge fan of modifying third party libraries for given project purpose because this has a lot of drawbacks (for example you have to manually apply all updates and there is much more).
+I've even decided to send PR with fix proposal but it was rejected with not entirely unclear reasons so I've stacked with private modification of this library.

-After quick analysis of jquery.unobtrusive-ajax.js sourcecode we can easily spot the places where are callback are invoked (I mark this places with arrows as you can see below)
+After quick analysis of jquery.unobtrusive-ajax.js source code we can easily spot the places where are callback are invoked (I mark this places with arrows as you can see below)

 ![](callbacks_invocation_places.jpg)

 One of the possible solutions is to replace these lines with code that trigger custom events on related DOM element.
-Instead of calling callback function directly we shifft into event oriented direction which gives us a really nice point of extensibility.
+Instead of calling callback function directly we shift into event oriented direction which gives us a really nice point of extensibility.
 A sample implementation can look as follows:

 ![](dom_event_solution.jpg)